-5. Roles and responsibilities of Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Lead(s)(DDSL)
+5. Roles and responsibilities of the Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Lead(s)(DDSL)

-For full details of the DSL/DDSL roles and responsibilities please refer to Part 2 & Annex C of Keeping children safe in education 2022.
+For full details of the DSL/DDSL roles and responsibilities please refer to Part 2 & Annex C of Keeping children safe in education 2023.

 Our DSL/DDSL(s) have received the appropriate safeguarding training to provide them with an understanding of their role and the knowledge and skills to carry it out.
 Our DDSL(s) are trained to the same level as the DSL.
 Training received also supports their knowledge of the processes, procedures, and responsibilities of other agencies, particularly children's social care in line with Working Together to Safeguard Children 2018.
 This training is updated at least every 2 years and in addition to this they regularly (at least annually) refresh and update their knowledge and skills.
 The DSL is given additional time, funding, training, resources, and support needed to carry out the role effectively.
-The DSL attends the regular termly briefings that are organised and feeds relevant information back to Safeguarding Team and all staff where appropriate.
-Statutory guidance is always followed when situations arise that are new or complicated.
+This includes DSL meetings across the local authority, emailing, reading up-to-date information and following Statutory Guidance.
+All DSLs attend the Safeguarding DSL Briefings, receive the Andrew Hall Education Safegurading updates, and meet on a daily basis to discuss individual cases.